+Participant's Initials

-Compensation Participant's Initials Investigator's Initials
+Investigator's Initials

-[Describe any compensation or incentives for participating in the project.
-Include the amount of compensation if the subject withdraws from the study.
-Indicate if there are any costs to the subject for participating in the study.
-Indicate whether the subject's biospecimens (even if identifiers are removed) may be used for commercial profit and whether the subject will or will not share in this commercial profit]

-If there is no compensation, this section should state, "You will not receive any compensation or incentives for participating in this voluntary study."

-Treatment for Research-Related Injury Participant's Initials Investigator's Initials

-[[For studies that include more than minimal risk, including psychosocial, financial, or physical risk, and for any activity that includes physical activity, the following language must be present:]

-Voluntary Nature of the Study Participant's Initials Investigator's Initials
+The data will be available only to those persons who have a job-related ne researchers, members of the Institutional Review Board (who protect research), or regulatory personnel who oversee research.
+Compensation Participant's Initials Investigator's Initials [Describe any compensation or incentives for participating in the project.
+In compensation if the subject withdraws from the study.
+Indicate if there is subject for participating in the study.
+Indicate whether the subject's bit identifiers are removed) may be used for commercial profit and whether the not share in this commercial profit] are any costs to the ospecimens (even if If there is no compensation, this section should state, "You will not receive a incentives for participating in this voluntary study." any compensation or Treatment for Research-Related Injury Participant's Initials Investigator's Initials [[For studies that include more than minimal risk, including psychosocial, risk, and for any activity that includes physical activity, the following langua Kansas Health Science University will not provide medical treatment reimbursement to persons injured as a result of or in connection with part activities conducted by Kansas Health Science University or its faculty, staf believe that you have been injured as a result of participating in the rese consent form, you can contact If y medical care, you should contact your physician or seek treatment at an facility. icipation in research f, or students.
+If you arch covered by this you need immediate Voluntary Nature of the Study Participant's Initials Investigator's Initials

 Your participation in this study is purely voluntary.
-Your decision on whether to participate will not affect your relationships with Kansas Health Science Center [and/or insert name of any other cooperating institution] nor will there be any penalty or loss of benefits to which you are otherwise entitled.
+Your decision on whether to participate will not affect your relationships with Kansas Health Science University [and/or insert name of any other cooperating institution], nor will there be any penalty or loss of benefits to which you are otherwise entitled.
 If you choose to participate in this study, you are free to withdraw at any time without affecting those relationships and without penalty or loss of benefits to which you may otherwise be entitled.

-Collection of Identifiable Private Information or Participant's Initials Biospecimens Investigator's Initials

-[If information may be used in future research:]

-This study will collect identifiable private information or biospecimens.
-Identifiers might be removed from the identifiable private information or identifiable biospecimens.
-After such removal, the information or biospecimens could be used for future research studies or distributed to another investigator for future research studies without additional informed consent from you.

-[If information will not be used in future research:]

-This study will collect identifiable private information or biospecimens.
-Your information or biospecimens collected as part of the research, even if identifiers are removed, will not be used or distributed for future research studies.

-Research Sponsors Participant's Initials Investigator's Initials

-Date
+Collection of Identifiable Private Information or Biospecimens Participant's Initials ыоэресппепэ Investigator's Initials [If information may be used in future research:] removed from the ide removal, the informat identifiable private information or biospecimens entifiable private information or identifiable biostion or biospecimens could be used for future investigator for future research studies withou specimens.
+After such [If information will not be used in future research:] • identifiable private information or biospecimens as part of the research, even if identifiers are remeresearch studies.
+Research Sponsors Participant's Initials Investigator's Initials by an outside party, the researcher must disclose out the financial arrangement and how it is being n may be eliminated.]
+Whom to Contact Participant's Initials Investigator's Initials